 Is VSP Right for Your Family?

-So, is VSP Vision Insurance right for you?
-The answer depends on your individual and family’s needs.
 If you’re looking to protect your vision while saving as much money as possible, VSP is a great choice.
-They’re also an excellent choice for those living in rural areas or anywhere else where vision insurance choices are limited.
+It’s also an excellent choice for those living in rural areas or anywhere else where vision insurance choices are limited.
 However, if you’re looking for exhaustive frame allowances and coverage for both frames and contacts, you might want to continue your search.